soma1294/VRUI_kitchenconfigurator/README.md

 Basic instructions by Oculus on how to install Unity and set it up for Quest development:
 [How to Setup Unity to develop for Oculus Quest](https://developer.oculus.com/documentation/unity/book-unity-gsg/)

 After cloning the repo add it in the Unity Hub.
-It should work out of the box.
+Use one of the following versions to start editing the project:
+  - 2019.2.8f1 or newer
+  - Version 2019.3 or newer not fully compatible.

+In the Build Settings change the plattform to android.

+After connecting your Oculus Quest, you can Build and Run the project to test it.

 ### Project is not working